F.A.Q.

 I plan to stay on several islands, what would you recommend ?

 • For a 10 days stay, we recommend 3 days of road trip in Sao Miguel, 4 days of free diving in Santa Maria and 1 day in scooter to discover the island.
-Sao Miguel, although very touristic, is a condensed version of what the Azores archipelago can offer.
+Sao Miguel, though very touristic, is a condensed version of what the Azores archipelago can offer.
 Also, it is the only island where you will be able to bask in geothermally heated thermal pools at 34°C (=93°F) and more.
 To do on a summer evening, under the stars.
-Another possibility over 10 days, to do the islands of Faial and Santa Maria including on Faial, the visit of Horta, a walk in Capelinhos and a blue shark trip that you can book directly with us.
+Another possibility over 10 days is to do the islands of Faial and Santa Maria including on Faial, the visit of Horta, a walk in Capelinhos and a blue shark dive that you can book directly with us.

 Can I swim with the whales in the Azores?